It’s 1937. Jane’s a very difficult girl. She’ll become a remarkable woman, an icon of her century, but that’s a long way off.

-It’s 1937.
-Jane has left her pregnant mother with a man she hates, left her father for dead in an irrigation ditch, remade herself as a man, and lied her way into a job as a newspaper copy boy.
-And everything’s getting better—until her father turns up on The Prospect’s front page in a picture that threatens to destroy her new identity.
+She’s left her pregnant mother with a man she hates, abandoned her father for dead in an irrigation ditch, remade herself as her dead brother Benny, and lied her way into a job as a newspaper copy boy.

-Copy Boy is a San Francisco noir about a girl who becomes a boy to escape a crime she may or may not have committed.
-Order now.
+Copy Boy: A Jane Benjamin Novel is a San Francisco noir about a girl who becomes a boy to escape a crime she may or may not have committed.